wp-plugins/spider-faq/readme.txt

 5.6  Select category.
 Choose a category from the list.

-5.7  Show Search Form.Choose whether to show the search form or not.
+5.7  Show Search Form.Choose whether to show the search form or not in FAQ section.

 5.8  Expand All Answers After The Page Is Loaded.
 Choose whether to expand all answers after the page is loaded.